 Robert P. Parker

 Robert P. Parker joined Rothwell Figg in February 2013, following 14 years as a partner in the Litigation Department of a global general practice firm headquartered in New York City.
 His practice has focused on complex civil matters involving technology, regulatory, and commercial issues.
 Mr. Parker has represented clients in intellectual property litigation in federal district courts and at the International Trade Commission (ITC) under Section 337.
 He also has litigated in state courts, in the Court of International Trade, and before the Federal Election Commission, the Federal Energy Regulatory Commission, the Federal Trade Commission, and the Federal Aviation Administration's Office of Dispute Resolution.
 He has represented clients in international (ICC) and domestic (AAA) arbitrations.
-An experienced appellate lawyer, Mr. Parker has represented clients before the U.S. Courts of Appeals for the Federal, District of Columbia, Second, Third, Fourth, Eighth, Ninth and Eleventh Circuits, and the District of Columbia Court of Appeals.
+An experienced appellate lawyer, Mr. Parker has represented clients in nine of the twelve U.S. Courts of Appeals.
+Along with representing some of the world's most established companies, Mr. Parker represents start-up enterprises in a variety of commercial and litigation matters.
 He has been named a Washington, DC Super Lawyer in the area of IP litigation.
 In addition, Mr. Parker has been involved in major cases on a pro bono basis, and he has served on the boards of major social welfare organizations.

-Mr. Parker has also played a leading role in prominent internal investigations for clients addressing accounting, regulatory, and compliance issues.
-He led an internal investigation into ethics and compliance practices at The Boeing Company, and he co-led investigations into accounting and governance at Fannie Mae and Xerox.
+Mr. Parker has also played a leading role in prominent internal investigations addressing accounting, regulatory, and compliance issues at The Boeing Company, Fannie Mae, Xerox, Rent-A-Center, and UnumProvident.
 He was a lead attorney for the "Rudman Commission," which in 1995 restructured the National Association of Securities Dealers and its relationship with the NASDAQ Stock Market, establishing what is now known as FINRA.

 Significant matters in which Mr. Parker has been a lead counsel include:

-Successfully represented Nichia Corporation in the Eastern District of Texas, the Northern District of California, and the International Trade Commission in proceedings involving LEDs and laser diodes.
+Successfully represented Nichia Corporation in the Eastern District of Texas, the Central District of California, and the International Trade Commission in proceedings involving LEDs and laser diodes.
 Prevailed at trial on validity and infringement of three Nichia LED patents.
 Secured dismissal before answer with no payment in a lawsuit brought by a major Taiwan technical university.
 Currently represent Nichia in district court litigations and two related arbitration proceedings.

 Represented Dentsply in an ITC Section 337 proceeding involving materials used in dental applications.
 The proceeding settled favorably to Dentsply.